ix5/sx-docs/content/docs/building.md

 prebuilds/misc/linux-x86/ccache/ccache -M 50G
 ```
 Then set the environment variable with `export USE_CCACHE=1`.
 This variable
-needs to be set anew every time you re-login to your builder chroot, so it is
+needs to be set anew every time you open a new terminal, so it is
-advisable to put `export USE_CCACHE=1" into the `.bashrc` in your home directory
+advisable to put `export USE_CCACHE=1` at the end of your `.bashrc` in your home
-(or `/home/builder` if you're in a chroot).
+directory (or `/home/builder/.bashrc` if you're in a chroot).

 To use parallel compilation, you need to find out how many threads your CPU has
 via `nproc`.
-Then use that number for `make -j<nr-of-threads>`
+Then use that number for `make -j<nr-of-threads>`.
+For most
+computers it will be the number of CPU cores times 2, e.g. "8" for a 4-core CPU.

 ## Building
 Run `make -j <nr-of-threads>`.
 If everything went smoothly, you'll have a folder